Serena Altschul: Early life and education

-Altschul was born in New York City, a daughter of author and botanist Siri von Reis and Arthur Altschul, a member of the Lehman banking family.
-Her mother was of half-Finnish and half-Swedish ancestry and her father was of Jewish ancestry.
-After her parents divorced, two-year-old Serena and two siblings were raised by their mother.
+Altschul was born in New York City to Siri von Reis, an author and botanist, and Arthur Altschul, a member of the Lehman banking family.
+Her mother was of half-Finnish and half-Swedish ancestry and her father was of German Jewish ancestry.
+After her parents divorced, two-year-old Serena and two of her siblings, Arthur Goodhart Altschul Jr. and Emily Altschul (Miller), grew up living with their mother.

-Altschul has four siblings.
-Her brother, Arthur Goodhart Altschul Jr., was married to journalist Rula Jebreal and her sister, Emily Altschul, is married to former journalist and NYPD Deputy Commissioner John Miller.
-She also has two half-brothers, Charles Altschul and mathematician Stephen Altschul from her father's previous marriage and a step-brother, Whitney Sudler-Smith, from her father's later marriage to reality television series personality Patricia Dey.
+Her half-brothers are Charles Altschul and Stephen Altschul from her father's previous marriage.

-Altschul attended Scripps College for a few years, studying English literature, but did not graduate.
+Altschul attended Scripps College for a few years; she studied English literature but did not graduate.
 In 1993, while still in college, she was the associate producer of The Last Party, a political documentary.

 Career

-After school, she worked for two years at Channel One News, a channel seen nationwide in high schools, as an anchor/reporter.
+After school, she worked for two years at Channel One News, a channel which was seen nationwide in high schools, as an anchor/reporter.
 In 1987 she landed a job at MTV and in January 1996 she started working for MTV News.

 She also hosted shows such as MTV News: UNfiltered, Breaking it Down and hosted and produced True Life.
 From 2002 to 2003 Altschul worked at CNN.
-She hosted and produced a CNN special on the return of PCP.
-She continued working at MTV News while at CNN.
+She was the host and producer of a CNN special about the return of PCP.
+She continued to work for MTV News while at CNN.
 On December 23, 2003, she was named a CBS News contributing correspondent.
 Since 2013 she has appeared on CBS Sunday Morning.
 She played herself on Jay-Z's 1999 song, "Dope Man".
-She also appeared as herself in the films Queen of the Damned and Josie and the Pussycats.
+She appeared as herself in the films Light It Up, Queen of the Damned, and Josie and the Pussycats.